noneym/hosterget-cloud-api/README.md

 - ✅ Include health checks for container orchestration
 - ✅ Build both frontend and backend in one step
 - ✅ External package optimization (vite, nanoid marked as external in bundle)

-**Note:** The production image includes all dependencies (including devDependencies) because `server/vite.ts` dynamically imports Vite at runtime.
-The esbuild bundle marks these packages as external to avoid bundling them, which keeps the bundle size small while requiring the packages to be available in node_modules at runtime.
+- ✅ Copy only built artifacts and necessary dependencies from builder

+**Important Note:** The production image copies all node_modules from the builder stage because `server/vite.ts` dynamically imports Vite at runtime for serving static files in production mode.
+While this increases image size (~400MB), it's necessary because:
+1. The esbuild bundle marks vite/nanoid as external (keeping bundle small)
+2. These packages must be available in node_modules at runtime
+3. Attempting to install only production deps fails because NODE_ENV=production causes npm to skip devDependencies

 ## 🏗️ Project Structure